-There are basically two kinds of wax for candles — one exclusively for container candles and one for pillar candles.
-I'm using wax for pillar candles because the wax eyeballs will be sitting on top of the main candle.
-By using an existing pillar candle, I know that it's the right kind of wax.
+There are basically two kinds of wax for candles — one exclusively for container and jar candles and one for pillar candles and taper candles.
+I'm using wax for white pillar candles because the wax eyeballs will be sitting on top of the main candle.
+By using an existing pillar candle, I know that it's the right kind of wax candle.
 Using a knife, you can easily shave it into smaller pieces for melting.

 Place the wax chips into a candle pouring pot.
 Then place this pot into a saucepan with about an inch of water to create a double boiler.
 Heat the wax in the double boiler until all the wax is melted.

 Mold the wax

 Pour the melted wax into a semi-sphere silicone mold.
 As you can see, I am very sloppy at pouring wax.
 Don't worry if your aim is similar to mine.
 All the wax that has overflowed will just snap off when it hardens.